-- The above build-ups are summaries of those tested to the referenced standards they should not be taken as an exhaustive list.
-For full details of test reports, the Certificate holder should be contacted. - Type F plasterboard refers to the particular type of plasterboard tested in the respective fire tests and the details are available directly from Horizon Offsite Ltd. - Stone mineral wool refers to the particular type and density of stone mineral wool used in a particular fire test and the details are available directly from Horizon Offsite Ltd. - All wall tests were completed without the joints being taped and jointed. - · Joints are staggered on successive layers of plasterboard. - For alternative approaches to fire safety requirements, refer to 0.2 of TGD B 2006 of the Building Regulations 1997 to 2019.

-Purpose Class 2(a) is removed from the construction in compliance with 3.2.5.1 of TGD B 2006 of the Building Regulations 1997 to 2019.
+- The above build-ups are summaries of those tested or assessed to the referenced standards they should not be taken as an exhaustive list.
+For full details of test reports, the Certificate holder should be contacted. - Type F plasterboard refers to the particular type of plasterboard tested in the respective fire tests and the details are available directly from Remagin Ltd. - Stone mineral wool refers to the particular type and density of stone mineral wool used in a particular fire test and the details are available directly from Remagin Ltd. - All wall tests were completed without the joints being taped and jointed. - Joints are staggered on successive layers of plasterboard. - For alternative approaches to fire safety requirements, refer to 0.2 of TGD B 2006 of the Building Regulations. - Fire test reports and fire assessment reports are available from the Certificate holder upon request. - Purpose Group 2(a) is removed from the construction in compliance with 3.2.5.1 of TGD B 2006 of the Building Regulations.